jayl-dev/Lumina/README.md

 **Native macOS game streaming, built for Apple Silicon.**

-Lumina is a fork of [Sunshine](https://github.com/LizardByte/Sunshine) that fixes macOS support from the ground up.
+Lumina is a fork of [Lumen](https://github.com/trollzem/Lumen) (originally [Sunshine](https://github.com/LizardByte/Sunshine)) that fixes macOS support from the ground up.
 Stream your Mac's display to any [Moonlight](https://moonlight-stream.org/) client — TV, phone, tablet, another PC — with native system audio, automatic virtual display management, and hardware-accelerated encoding.

 Tested on **M4 Mac Mini (16GB RAM)** — **1ms encode-to-network latency** over local network with H.264 VideoToolbox encoding.

+---

+## About this Fork

+Lumina originated as a fork of [Lumen](https://github.com/trollzem/Lumen).
+It builds upon Lumen's foundation by resolving lingering controller issues and integrating relevant upstream enhancements from the original Sunshine repository.
+The project was rebranded to **Lumina** to reflect its divergence from Lumen, as it incorporates further independent updates, fixes, and improvements.

 ---